AdaCore/aws/readme.txt

 to work properly.
 Of course we try to avoid this as much as possible but we really prefer to have a clean API instead of keeping awkward implementations.

-   - User's filter callback specs have been changed from:

-      type Callback is access function
-        (Value        : in String;
-         Parameters   : in String;
-         Translations : in Translate_Set) return String;

-      type Callback_No_Param is access function
-        (Value        : in String;
-         Translations : in Translate_Set) return String;

-     to:

-      type Filter_Context is record
-         Translations : Translate_Set;
-         Lazy_Tag     : Dynamic.Lazy_Tag_Access;
-      end record;

-      type Callback is access function
-        (Value      : in String;
-         Parameters : in String;
-         Context    : in Filter_Context) return String;

-      type Callback_No_Param is access function
-        (Value   : in String;
-         Context : in Filter_Context) return String;

-      Change the callback to this new spec, the translate set is now accessible through the Context parameter.

-   - For hand written SOAP code the float and long_float are now respectively mapped to xsd:float and xsd:double.
-So the F constructor takes now a float as parameter and the D constructor a long_float.
-This may introduce compatibility problem.
-Either change the Ada or SOAP floating point type to match.
-There is no such problem for SOAP applications using ada2wsdl and wsdl2aws as those tools are now using the proper mapping.

 Obsolescent features